 4. Maxwell Food Centre

-Many people may know Maxwell Food Centre because of Anthony Bourdain because he raved about the Hainanese chicken rice at Tian Tian.
+Many people may know Maxwell Food Centre because of Anthony Bourdain, who raved about the Hainanese chicken rice at Tian Tian.
 And it’s true – it’s pretty damn good!
-So even if there aren’t that many (only two) Michelin-level food at Maxwell you should still go and try the famous chicken rice.
+So even if there aren’t that many (only two) Michelin-level street food at Maxwell, you should still try the famous chicken rice.